gabe00122/personal-site/src/posts/transformer_rl.md

 Here are a few things that were important to performance

-* Both the environments and training code where written in a single end-to-end jitted JAX training loop.
+* Both the environments and training code were written in a single end-to-end jitted JAX training loop.
 * Using the cudnn backend on nvidia GPU's via [Dot Product Attention](https://docs.jax.dev/en/latest/_autosummary/jax.nn.dot_product_attention.html)
 * bfloat16 with float32 accumulation speeds up training and didn't noticeably hurt performance.
 * Using grouped query attention with one kv head and four query heads significantly speeds up training and has a small negative impact on performance.
-* Batched inference has a large impact on performance, using 4092 vectorized agents insured that rollout creation had high algorithmic intensity.
+* Batched inference has a large impact on performance, using 4092 vectorized agents ensured that rollout creation had high algorithmic intensity.

 ---